ruediger/help.github.com/_posts/2008-03-04-split-a-subpath-into-a-new-repo.md

 The Good Stuff
 --------------

 Splitting a subpath into a repo is a fairly straightforward process, even if the command is hard to remember.
-For this example, we split <code>lib/</code> out of the "GitHub gem":http://github.com/defunkt/github-gem repo, removing empty commits but retaining the path's history.
+For this example, we split <code>lib/</code> out of the [GitHub gem](http://github.com/defunkt/github-gem) repo, removing empty commits but retaining the path's history.

 <pre class="terminal">[tekkub@tekBook: ~/tmp] $ git clone git://github.com/defunkt/github-gem.git
 Initialized empty Git repository in /Users/tekkub/tmp/github-gem/.git/